CumulusNetworks/docs/content/cumulus-netq-32/Manage-Deployment/Upgrade-NetQ/Upgrade-System/_index.md

 2. Open the Admin UI by entering *http://\<hostname-or-ipaddress\>:8443* in your browser address field.

+3. Enter your NetQ credentials to enter the application.

+    The default username is *admin* and the default password in *admin*.

+    {{<figure src="/images/netq/adminui-health-tab-onprem-320.png" width="700">}}

 3. Click **Upgrade**.

     {{<figure src="/images/netq/adminui-upgrade-begin-300.png" width="700" caption="On-premises deployment (cloud deployment only has Node and Pod cards)">}}